 Burial benefits available include a gravesite in any of our 135 national cemeteries with available space, opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
 Some Veterans may also be eligible for Burial Allowances.
 Cremated remains are buried or inurned in national cemeteries in the same manner and with the same honors as casketed remains.

 What can I do now to prepare for burial in a national cemetery?

 You should advise your family of your wishes and where your discharge papers are kept.
 These papers are very important in establishing your eligibility.
+Upon request, VA will make eligibility determinations for burial in a VA national cemetery in advance of need.
 At the time of need your family would contact a funeral home who will assist them with making burial arrangements at the national cemetery.
 You may wish to make pre-need arrangements with a funeral home.
 To schedule a burial: Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 I do not have my military discharge, how can I get a copy?

 You can contact the National Archives* to obtain a copy of your discharge papers.

 Am I eligible for a burial flag and how do I get one?

 A United States flag is provided, at no cost, to drape the casket or accompany the urn of a deceased Veteran who served honorably in the U.S. Armed Forces.
 Learn more.

 A Presidential Memorial Certificate (PMC) is an engraved paper certificate, signed by the current President, to honor the memory of honorably discharged deceased Veterans.